-An effect predicted more than three decades ago, the S-Z effect is coming into its own now as a probe of cosmological conditions, due to instrumental advances and a certain amount of cleverness!
+Predicted decades ago, the S-Z effect is now an important probe of cosmological conditions, due to instrumental advances and a certain amount of cleverness!
 Here we'll talk about the basic effect itself, with a little discussion of some of the subtleties.
 We'll then discuss a number of the implications that observations of the S-Z effect has for estimation of cosmological parameters, such as the Hubble constant.
 Finally, we'll see the current state of the observations themselves.